jnightingale3/sewer/writeup.md

 To account for the lag between air temperature and sewer temperature, we compute the moving average of air temperature over a varying number of days N.  For each N, we fit a linear model (using a MANOVA model structure) that includes interceptor identity and N-day mean air temperature as predictors.
 We then select N to maximize model $R^2$.

 Next, we seek to quantify the dependence of blockage frequency on temperature.
 We model blockage frequency using the Negative Binomial Generalized Linear Model (NB-GLM)\cite{hilbe2014}.
 We start by considering blockages of all causes, and model their dependence on either sewage temperature or air temperature.
 Due to the sparcity of sewage temperature data, we then focus on air temperature, and model blockages by both cause and the N-day mean air temperature.

+Model validation was conducted by subdividing the period of record.
+We tested the model of grease blockage frequency's dependence on air temperature, as this had high predictive value while using a minimal amount of easily-obtained data.
+We also test the hypothesis that the Thanksgiving period results in increased FOG by comparing the model residuals (number of excess blockages not explained by temperature alone) between weeks containing and immediately after Thanksgiving with all other weeks during the study period.

 Finally, we conduct a detailed analysis of the dependence of grease-caused blockages on N-day mean air temperature.
+This analysis involved comparing the relative utility of temperature as a predictor of blockages with the use of direct measures of FOG levels, as well as testing the relationship between FOG measurements, seasonality and air temperature.

 Note that standard R^2 statistics are not available for GLMs.
 However, the proportional reduction in deviance (D) provides an analogous measure of the model's explanatory power \cite{zheng2000summarizing}.
 Thus D falls between 0 and 1, and can be approximately interpreted as the proportion of variance explained by the model.